fernandoblalves/jdna/README.md

 ## Notes and throubleshooting ##
   * JDNA accepts input files with two extensions: _.raw_ and _.fasta_.
 The former is a raw DNA sequence that contains only A, C, G, T, and N nucleotides, while the latter accepts files with comment lines (i.e., lines started by the ">" character).
+  * If the file is a _.fasta_ then a _.ccom_ file is generated.
+The _.ccom_ file has the comments present in the FASTA file and the line numbers of those comments.
+For decompression, the compressed _cmp_ file is assigned as input.
+JDNA will then search for a _.ccom_ file with the same name as the _cmp_ file.
+If the _.ccom_ file is found then a _.fasta_ file is generated.

+Example (note that the file name is always **HG01390**):

+    $ java -jar JDNA.jar COMPRESS human_g1k_v37.raw HG01390.fasta HG01390.cmp
+    $ java -jar JDNA.jar DECOMPRESS human_g1k_v37.raw HG01390.cmp HG01390.fasta